18F/federalist-content-guide/pages/best-practices-for-writing-about-yourselves.md

 * The Kickstarter [about page](https://www.kickstarter.com/hello?ref=footer) splits up what to know about the company into seven distinct sections.
 We like that each section focuses on a particular part of the company's mission.

-* The FCC has a very clear and easy to understand [about page](https://www.fcc.gov/what-we-do) which lists how the agency capitalizes on its competencies.
+* The Federal Communications Commission has a very clear and easy to understand [about page](https://www.fcc.gov/what-we-do) which lists how the agency uses its strengths to achieve its mission.